 Each year in the United States, about 150,000 children are born with some type of birth defect, which means that one in every 33 babies born in this country is born with a birth defect that affects appearance, physiology, organ function or physical and mental development.
 A majority of birth defects are detected within the first three months of pregnancy when the organs are still in formation.
 Severe birth defects leave individuals with lifelong disabilities, requiring long-term treatment and therapy.
 The most severe types of birth defects result in fatalities.
 In the United States, 20 percent of newborns die because of birth defects.

+Some examples of medical malpractice can have long-term effects.
 In addition to genetic issues and prescription drugs, toxins that are present in the environment can also lead to birth defects.
 These toxins may be absorbed by ingesting, inhaling or absorbing through the skin.
 Some of the toxins and chemicals that are known to cause birth defects include lead, mercury, arsenic, cadmium, carbon monoxide, certain pesticides, xylene, and benzene.

 Employers have a responsibility to safeguard their pregnant employees from toxic substances that could cause birth defects.
 In addition to employers, any third parties that fail to prevent such toxic exposure resulting in birth defects can also be held accountable.

 There are certain steps employers can take to prevent birth defects resulting from toxic exposure, and it all begins with education and awareness.
 Here are a few tips for employers to help develop a birth defect prevention plan:

 - Make wellness education accessible to workers that include tips to prevent, among other health conditions, birth defects.

 - Create a health and wellness display in a prominent place such as the break room or give employees pamphlets and brochures that address important issues such as birth defect prevention.